Crypto-shredding: Use

 In some cases all data storage is encrypted, such as encrypting entire harddisks, computer files, or databases.
 Alternatively only specific data may be encrypted, such as passport numbers, social security numbers, bank account numbers, person names, or record in a databases.
 Additionally, data in one system may be encrypted with separate keys when that same data is contained in multiple systems.

 When specific pieces of data are encrypted (possibly with different keys) it allows for more specific data shredding.
 There is no need to have access to the data (like an encrypted backup tape), only the encryption keys need to be shredded.

 Example

-iOS devices and Macintosh computers with an Apple T2 or Apple silicon chip use crypto-shredding when performing the "Erase all content and settings" action by discarding all the keys in 'effaceable storage'.
+iOS devices and Macintosh computers with an Apple silicon chip use crypto-shredding when performing the "Erase all content and settings" action by discarding all the keys in "effaceable storage".
 This renders all user data on the device cryptographically inaccessible, in a very short amount of time.